Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 One should use this on a branch that one would like to update.
 One should make sure that this branch has not been shared or cloned.

-## what are forks, why are they used
+## what are forks, why are they used ?

-Forks are a operation that
+Forks are a operation that copys a repository where changes can be made without affecting the original respository.
+In forks there exsits a connection between the original respository and the forked repository.
+Forks are used so that one does not make changes to the original repository, which could break the project or not comply with the rules.
+This will become tedious and hard for the coder to go back and revert these changes in a big project.

 ## git rebase -i
 The `i` stands for interactive.
 It looks at the root commit and one by one applies the following commits.The diffrence between a interactive rebase and normal rebase is that, a normal rebase does this automatically where as in rebase interactive - one is able to edit each commit.
 One is able to edit an old commit message, delete a old commit, combine multiple commits (sqaush them), reorder commits, make fixes to old commits, reopen commits for editing.